venkat09docs/gitexercises/README.md

 # gitexercises

-This is for B42 &amp; b43
+This is for Java project